CLHigg42/Sudkoku_solver/README.md

 ### Background

-This project was built to showcase ability in c++ to be able to traverse multidimentional arrays, process information, and then output new informatiion onto another array.
+This project was built to showcase ability in c++ to be able to traverse multidimentional arrays, process information, and then output new informatiion onto an alternate array to display the data.